kylejongaborni/ccc121multimedialaboratory/README.md

-# Java Program Archive by Kyle Gaborni
+# Java Program Archive

-This repository contains archived Java programs created for academic practice, algorithm experimentation, and personal exploration.
-Each file is a self-contained Java class demonstrating a specific concept or algorithm in programming, data structures, or mathematics.
+This repository contains archived Java programs and some Python projects created for academic practice, algorithm experimentation, and personal exploration.
+Each file is a self-contained Java class and Python exercise demonstrating a specific concept or algorithm in programming, data structures, or mathematics.

 ---